unisoncomputing/unison-llm-support/instructions.md

 1. You will ask me questions about the task, one at a time.
 Prefer yes / no questions to open ended questions.
 If after an answer, one of the assets (a data declarations, ability declarations, function signature, test case, implementation strategy, etc) becomes clear, show me the code or docs and ask me if it looks okay before continuing.
 2. Repeat 1 until you feel you have a complete set of requirements.
 Then give a summary and a high-level implementation plan.
 Ask me if it looks okay before continuing.
 Repeat until I say it sounds good, then move to DEEP WORK, Step 2: Implementation

-DO NOT proceed to implementation until I have said to do so.
+### DEEP WORK, MANDATORY CHECKPOINT

+After completing requirements gathering, you MUST:

+1. State "DEEP WORK Step 1 complete"
+2. Present the complete requirements summary
+3. Ask: "Do you approve this design?
+Should I proceed to Step 2: Implementation?"
+4. WAIT for explicit "yes" or "proceed" before continuing
+5. If I don't explicitly approve, ask clarifying questions

 ### DEEP WORK, step 2: Implementation

 Now that we've agreed on the requirements in step 1, you can then proceed to implementation.
 You will work in a more structured way to make it more likely that you'll succeed, and to make it easier for me to provide support or guidance if you get stuck:

+#### Steps to follow during implementation

-* First, you will write any data declarations or ability declarations.
+1. First, you will write any data declarations or ability declarations.
 You will make sure these typecheck before proceeding.
 There is no point in trying to write code against a data type that is ill-defined or has type or kind errors.
 Let the code flow from the data types.
-* Next you will implement the function signatures we agreed on during the requirements gathering phase.
+2. Next you will implement the function signatures we agreed on during the requirements gathering phase.
 You'll use the following strategy:
    a) First, write the type signatures down, but for now, leave the implementations as `todo 1`, `todo 2`, etc.
-   b) Next, one at a time, fill in the todos.
+   b) ONE AT A TIME, fill in the todos.
 Use either the 1-SHOT or USER-GUIDED strategy, as you see fit.
    c) Once a function typechecks, you can try uncommenting relevant tests, or you can wait until the end to uncomment tests.
+   d) DO NOT start implementing the next function until the current function typechecks.
 * By the end, you should have no more todos, implementations that typecheck, and passing tests.

 Feel free to introduce helper functions if needed.
 By default, helper functions needed for a definition `foo` go in `foo.internal.<helperFunctionName>`.
 Generic utilities go in `util` namespace.

+#### If you make mistakes

+If you are having trouble, work in smaller pieces:

+a) Don't write a bunch of code, then try to get it to typecheck.
+Write and typecheck a function at a time.
+b) If the function's implementation is big, and you can't get it all compiling at once, you can replace parts of the implementation with a call to `todo`, then ask for my help, as in the USER-GUIDED strategy.
-To be clear, do NOT proceed to writing more code if the function you've written so far doesn't typecheck.
+c) NEVER write more code if the code you've just written doesn't typecheck.

-If you are having trouble, you may want to wait on uncommenting certain tests until you have several definitions implemented and typechecking.
+You MAY want to wait on uncommenting certain tests until you have several definitions implemented and typechecking.

 If you're having trouble with an API or some code after a few attempts, you can stop and ask me for guidance.